Relocation to Amsterdam

 The tracking tool is a living document, which EMA will update every month.
 For best results viewing the PDF document, use Acrobat Reader or Chrome web browser.

 EMA's new permanent headquarters, a tailor-made building in the Zuidas business district of Amsterdam, are planned for completion in November 2019.

 The Dutch government has offered temporary premises to EMA, the Spark building in the Sloterdijk area of Amsterdam, from 1 January 2019 until its permanent building is completed.
-This will allow EMA to move all staff to Amsterdam before the end of March 2019 and ensure EMA's business continuity in Amsterdam until its new permanent building is ready.
+This allowed EMA to move all staff to Amsterdam before the end of March 2019 and ensure EMA's business continuity in Amsterdam until its new permanent building is ready.

 EMA and the Dutch Government have signed a Seat Agreement, which ensures that EMA can function properly and independently in the Netherlands.